 Section 319 Nonpoint Source Management Program

 The 2015-2019 Missouri Nonpoint Source Management Plan (NPSMP or plan) will serve to guide the state’s efforts in coordinating nonpoint source pollution reduction efforts and supporting state activities pursuant to Section 319 of the federal Clean Water Act (CWA).
 This plan will also serve as a guide for Department of Natural Resources (MoDNR) decisions involving the allocation of resources to address nonpoint source pollution.
 This plan serves as Missouri’s guiding document for nonpoint source water pollution remediation and protection and reflects the department’s commitment to the statewide watershed planning efforts.
 Nonpoint Source Management Plans and Annual Reports

 History of the Section 319 Nonpoint Source Program

 Recognizing the need for greater federal leadership to help focus States and local nonpoint source efforts, Congress amended the Clean Water Act in 1987 with the addition of Section 319 to establish a national Nonpoint Source Management Program.
 Under Section 319, States, Territories and Indian Tribes receive grant funding that support a wide variety of activities to address nonpoint source pollution (NPS) including technical assistance, financial assistance, education, training, technology transfer, demonstration projects and monitoring to assess the success of specific nonpoint source implementation projects.

 Nonpoint source water pollution refers to contaminants that do not come from specific conveyances, such as pipes or other permitted sources.
-It includes contaminants carried in runoff from fields, roads, parking lots, etc., as well as more specific sources such as improperly functioning septic systems.
+It includes contaminants carried in runoff from fields, yards, roads, parking lots, construction sites, etc., as well as more specific sources such as improperly functioning septic systems.
 Nonpoint source pollution is the greatest threat to water quality in the nation and in Missouri.
 The majority of the water bodies listed on the state’s 303(d) list of impaired waters have been impaired by NPS.
 In Missouri, agriculture is considered the primary source of this type of pollution, although urban areas represent a very significant source as do abandoned mine lands.